Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Numerical experiments

 From our observations in the steady-state problem, a combination of a 5-step Chebyshev smoother with one step of our hGS method achieves a good balance between the computational cost of matrix operations and GMRES iterations; thus, we typically adopt this combination when testing time-dependent cases as well.

 As indicated in Table~\ref{tab: parabolic mesh}, the 5-step Chebyshev smoother yields consistent iteration counts compared to either the 10-step smoother or direct Cholesky decomposition.
-As the spatial discretization is refined from $nc=3$ to $nc=6$, representing a growth from 116,640 to 6,084,000 DoF, the iteration count for $n_\tau=m_\xi+1$ exhibits sub-linear growth consistent with the near mesh-independence predicted by the spectral theory in Section~\ref{sec:Time-Dependent Problem}.
+As the spatial discretization is refined from $h=\frac{1}{2^3}$ to $h=\frac{1}{2^6}$, representing a growth from 116,640 to 6,084,000 DoF, the iteration count for $n_\tau=m_\xi+1$ exhibits sub-linear growth consistent with the near mesh-independence predicted by the spectral theory in Section~\ref{sec: spectral analysis}.
 The $n_\tau=m_\xi+1$ truncation achieves iteration counts comparable to the full expansion ($n_\tau=n_A$) while reducing the cost of assembling and applying the (3,3)-block preconditioner---a trade-off that becomes increasingly favorable as the problem dimension grows.

 Table~\ref{tab: parabolic beta} examines four orders of magnitude for $\beta$, ranging from $10^{-2}$ (control-dominant) to $10^{-8}$ (tracking-dominant).
 The mean-based preconditioner ($n_\tau=1$) exhibits strong dependence on $\beta$, with iteration counts decreasing as $\beta$ decreases (since smaller $\beta$ yields problems dominated by the simpler tracking term).
 In contrast, the $n_\tau=m_\xi+1$ truncation maintains stable iteration counts across all tested values, demonstrating that the hGS preconditioner automatically adapts to the problem structure without manual parameter tuning.
-This robustness confirms the theoretical framework's applicability across diverse parameter regimes.
+This robustness confirms the applicability of the theoretical framework across diverse parameter regimes.

-Table~\ref{tab: parabolic CoV} explores the range $\sigma_\Bbbk \in \{1\%, 2\%, 5\%, 10\%, 20\%, 40\%\}$, spanning from nearly deterministic to highly uncertain regimes.
-The mean-based preconditioner ($n_\tau=1$) exhibits significant degradation as uncertainty increases, whereas the $n_\tau=m_\xi+1$ truncation maintains stable iteration counts across the entire range.
-Especially when $\sigma_\Bbbk$ increases from 20\% to 40\%, the mean-based preconditioner performs poorly with a large number of iterations, but the hGS method maintains robust performance.
+Table~\ref{tab: parabolic CoV} explores the range $\sigma_\Bbbk \in \{0.01, 0.02, 0.05, 0.1, 0.2, 0.4\}$, spanning from nearly deterministic to highly uncertain regimes.
+The mean-based preconditioner ($n_\tau=1$) exhibits significant degradation as uncertainty increases, whereas the~$n_\tau=m_\xi+1$ truncation maintains stable iteration counts across the entire range.
+Especially when $\sigma_\Bbbk$ increases from 0.2 to 0.4, the mean-based preconditioner performs poorly with a large number of iterations, but the hGS method maintains robust performance.
 This robustness confirms that the hierarchical preconditioner effectively captures the essential stochastic structure without requiring full expansion of all coupling coefficients.